getreu/tp-note/docs/source/tpnote--manpage.md

-In order to achieve this, the user must respect the following convention concerning absolute paths in local links in Tp-Note documents: When a document contains a local link with an absolute path, the base of this path is considered to be the directory where the marker file '`.tpnote.toml`' resides (or '`/`' in non exists).
+In order to achieve this, the user must respect the following convention concerning absolute paths in local links in Tp-Note documents: When a document contains a local link with an absolute path, the base of this path is considered to be the directory where the marker file '`tpnote.toml`' resides (or '`/`' in non exists).
 The option '`--export-link- rewriting`' decides how local links in the Tp-Note document are converted when the HTML is generated.
 If its value is '`short`', then local links with relative paths are converted to absolute paths.
-The base of the resulting path is where the '`.tpnote.toml`' file resides (or `/` if none exists).
+The base of the resulting path is where the '`tpnote.toml`' file resides (or `/` if none exists).
 Consider the following example '`--export-link-rewriting=short`':

 * The Tp-Note file '`/my/docs/car/bill.md`' contains
 * an absolute local link: '`/car/scan.jpg`',
 * and another relative local link: '`./photo.jpg`'.
-* The document root marker is: '`/my/docs/.tpnote.toml`'.
+* The document root marker is: '`/my/docs/tpnote.toml`'.

 The images in the resulting HTML will appear as